tidyverse/tidyverse.org/content/blog/gargle-1-2-0/index.md

 The dance concludes with gargle (or a wrapper package) in possession of a [Google user token](https://developers.google.com/identity/protocols/oauth2#installed).
 This credential usually comes with an access token, which is valid for about an hour, and a more persistent refresh token, which can be used to get new access tokens in the future.
 It is nice to store this refresh token somewhere, to reduce future friction for this user.
 We'll refer to this "somewhere" as the *oauth token cache*.

 One of the original motivations for the gargle package was to depart from httr's behaviour around token caching, which defaults to the current working directory.[^1] By default, gargle caches user tokens centrally, at the user level, and their keys or labels also convey which Google identity is associated with each token.
-This reduces the chance of accidentally sending tokens to remote servers (like DropBox or GitHub), increases the ability to reuse tokens across multiple R projects, and makes it easier to use multiple identities within a single project.
+This reduces the chance of accidentally exposing tokens in projects that sync to remote servers (like DropBox or GitHub), increases the ability to reuse tokens across multiple R projects, and makes it easier to use multiple identities within a single project.

 Various incremental improvements have been made around gargle's token cache: